Shomrim (neighborhood watch group): Police relations and controversy

-In Brooklyn, the civilian patrol has been accused of withholding information about suspected local child molesters.
-One Brooklyn South Shomrim member acknowledged to the press that they maintain a file of suspected local child molesters, and some believe that this file includes the suspects' photos and the make, model and license-plate number of their cars.
+In Brooklyn, Shomrim has been accused of withholding information about suspected local child molesters.
+One BSSP member acknowledged to the press that they maintain a file of suspected local child molesters, and some believe that this file includes the suspects' photos and the make, model and license-plate number of their cars.
 But Shomrim does not share this information with police due to the Torah prohibition against mesirah (informing on a fellow Jew to the non-Jewish authorities).
-However, another high-ranking member claims that the other member was misquoted, and that the list that Brooklyn South Shomrim maintains is culled from the New York Sex Offender Registry.
+However, another high-ranking member claims that the other member was misquoted, and that the list that BSSP maintains is culled from the New York Sex Offender Registry.
 Members of the Williamsburg Shomrim always consult a rabbi before involving police in a crime committed by one Jew against another.

-Shomrim have on many occasions received awards and commendations from the police for their work.
+Shomrim and Shmira have on many occasions received awards and commendations from the police for their work.